 Recent Report Highlights What’s at Stake

-There are good reasons why compliance is treated as a specialized skill in most established financial firms of all sizes and why Chief Compliance Officers (CCOs) typically have years of professional experience in their field.
+There are good reasons why compliance is treated as a specialized skill in most established financial firms of all sizes and why the role of Chief Compliance Officers (CCOs) is important to be backed up with years of professional experience in their field.
 It takes a significant amount of expertise, knowledge, and professional judgment to be a CCO.
 In fact, the lack of such credentials can exacerbate the outcomes of a regulatory inquiry or enforcement action.

-Lacking qualifications can lead courts to find that a CCO aided and abetted their firm’s regulatory violations.
+Lacking qualifications can lead courts to find that a CCO aided and abetted their firm’s compliance violation.